madprops/airc/README.md

 ---

-If a message starts with `^`, the bot will use the previous message (from the bot) as context.
+If a message starts with `^`, the bot will use the previous message from itself as context.

-It does this by saving the last response from each channel.
+It does this by storing the last response from the bot.

-This is the only way in which context/history is used.
+This is the only way context is used.

 ---